Kia Ora Koutou,

 To develop personal interests, skills, attributes, responsibility, self-management, time management and a lifelong love of learning.

-Please remember that we see every child as an important part of our classrooms so please don’t hesitate to contact your child’s teacher if you have any concerns or queries about anything in this newsletter or anything regarding your child.
-Again, welcome to 2019, and we look forward to working with you and your child throughout the year.
+We consider each and every child to be an important part of our classrooms, so please don’t hesitate to contact your child’s teacher if you have any concerns or queries about anything in this newsletter or anything regarding your child.
+Again, welcome to 2020, and we look forward to working with you and your child throughout the year.

 Michaela Nicol (Team Leader)